mjg123/mjg123.github.io/_posts/2018-02-11-Opening-Oracle-JDK-Features.md

 ### Tonga Tests

-I admit this won't change your life as a Java programmer, but I thought it was an interesting situation which has come about through quite normal circumstances.

 Tonga is a testing framework which is used by Oracle to run some tests of JDK functionality, both Oracle-proprietary and open.
 As is common in testing code, there is a dependency from the test code to the framework.
 However, Tonga contains some third-part code which Oracle can't release under an open-source license.
 So, in fact _Oracle maintains some closed tests of open functionality_.

 Engineers have been porting and writing new tests in OpenJDK - here's a series of announcements which in total add up to 900,000 lines of test code being added to OpenJDK: